stcorp/muninn/docs/expr.md

 The function ``covers(geometry, geometry)`` returns true if the first geometry covers the second geometry.

+The function ``distance(geometry, geometry)`` returns the distance between the two geometries with unit degrees.

 The function ``intersects(geometry, geometry)`` returns true if the first geometry intersects the second geometry.